ECSaputra/afconverge/README.md

 ## Installation and dependencies

-Running AFconverge requires the installation of both Python and R. The following lists the environment that AFconverge was developed on and the necessary packages:
+AFconverge was developed on Linux and requires the installation of both Python and R. The following lists the dependencies required for running AFconverge:

 - Python: